This App is not intended for children under 13 years of age. We do not knowingly collect personal information from children under 13.

 You may broadcast your location in two ways:

 1. You may elect to broadcast your location to all other Omlet users who are within a mile radius (the “Group Range”) of where you so that you can chat with them.
-To broadcast your location, tap on the “Hotspots” link on the home page, click on the “Start Hotspot” bar, and click “OK” to start your hotspot.
-Once you broadcast that you are in a location, your location will be available for other Omlet users in the Group Range to join for four (4) hours.
-If you use this feature, other Omlet users who are in the Group Range will see your name, mobile phone number, photo and email address.
+To broadcast your location, tap on wrench icon on the bottom right hand side of the main menu bar, click on the “Share Yourself” bar, and either share your location for an hour or always by selecting the applicable option.
+Once you broadcast that you are in a location, your location will be available for other Omlet users in the Group Range to join for amount of time you selected.
+(In the future we may give you the option of broadcasting your conversations for additional amounts of time.)
+If you use this feature, other Omlet users who are in the Group Range will see your name and email address on the people tab at the top of the application.
 If another Omlet user clicks on your name, they will start a chat with you.

 2. You may elect to broadcast your location only to Omlet users you know and who are within the Group Range by attaching a pin code to the broadcast.
-To broadcast a chat with a pin code, tap –n the “Hotspots” link on the home page, click on the “Start Hotspot” bar, slide the button next to “Protect with pin” from “off” to “on.”
+To broadcast a chat with a pin code, start a chat, press the action button, press the orange circle and choose share with a pin.
 The other Omlet users in your conversation who are within the Group Range will receive the pin, and they may use the pin to join your conversation.
-If you create a public hotspot and then decide you want to make it private, tap on the three dots in the top right hand corner of the hotspot screen, click on the “Edit Hotspot” icon, and click the button labeled “Private.”
-Your hotspot will be assigned a pin code, and only users who know the pin and within the Group Range will be able to join the group.
-All users within the Group Range will be able to see the group and its location.

 If you broadcast your location in either of these two ways, we will collect information about your geographic location.
 We will know your location to within a mile.)
 If you join a conversation that is broadcasted in either of these two ways, we will also collect information about your geographic location, and we will know your location to within a mile.

-You may opt out of broadcasting your location by tapping on the three dots in the top right hand corner of the hotspot screen, clicking on the “Edit Hotspot” icon, and clicking “unshare.”.
-You may also go to your chats page, long press the name of the chat, and click on the delete button (the circle with the line across it).
+You may opt out of broadcasting your location by tapping on the wrench icon on the bottom right hand side of the main menu bar, clicking on the “Share Yourself” bar, and selecting “disable.”
+This will permanently disable the Invite Nearby People to Chat feature on the App.
 You may also configure the operating system on your mobile device to prohibit us from collecting your geo-location information.
 If you configure your mobile device to prohibit us from collecting your geo-location information, you will not be able to join a broadcast conversation or broadcast a conversation unless you re-configure the systems settings in your mobile device to permit us to track your location.
 Please consult your device manual for instructions on how to do this.

 IF YOU DO NOT WANT US TO COLLECT YOUR GEO-LOCATION INFORMATION, PLEASE DO NOT USE THE INVITING NEARBY PEOPLE TO CHAT SERVICE.